vasanthk/functional-js/README.md

-# functional-js
-Functional Programming in JavaScript
+# Functional Programming in JavaScript